f4pga/f4pga-arch-defs/sfbuild/docs/GettingStarted.md

 -------------------------------------------------------------------------------------

-## I just got a project that uses sfbuild and I want to make a bitstream
+## "I just got a project that uses sfbuild and I want to make a bitstream"

 Go to the project directory and run the following line:
 ```